 North Star is a peer-led, community-driven organization—a grass-roots effort with a mission to empower men and women who experience same-sex attraction and gender identity issues, as well as their friends, spouses, or other family members, to more authentically and healthily live the gospel of Jesus Christ.
 North Star is successful because of the efforts of many individuals who contribute their time, talents, and hearts to various aspects of its mission.

 Those in the latter category help coordinate North Star’s efforts as part of the Executive Committee and Leadership Council.
-The Executive Committee is comprised of a revolving body of eight men and women whose responsibilities are to manage the North Star organization and facilitate community contributions, and the Leadership Council is comprised of a host of others who have expressed a desire to assist in realizing the mission and vision of North Star.
+The Executive Committee is comprised of a revolving body of ten men and women whose responsibilities are to manage the North Star organization and facilitate community contributions, and the Leadership Council is comprised of a host of others who have expressed a desire to assist in realizing the mission and vision of North Star.

 North Star Executive Committee

 The current Executive Committee is comprised of the following:

 President, Media RelationsSteven was born and raised in Idaho Falls, where he currently resides.
 He served a mission in Milan Italy, and taught at the MTC for 2 1/2 years while attending BYU where he met his wife on a blind date.
 Luckily she has been blind ever since.
 They enjoy three sons and a beautiful daughter, and recently celebrated their 25th wedding anniversary.
 He graduated from Boise State University with a degree in accounting, and is a recovering CPA.
 After coming to his senses, he embarked on his career in commercial real estate.

 Steven has served in numerous callings over the years, including scout master, gospel doctrine teacher, bishop, and dad.
 His involvement with North Star has included serving as a moderator and a member of the steering committee.
 He is grateful to enjoy the blessings of the gospel, in which he finds balance and peace.